TehMuffinMoo/ibPS/docs/General/Set-ibPSConfiguration.md

 Accept wildcard characters: False
 ```

-### -Branch
+### -CSPUrl
-Use the -Branch parameter to select the github branch to update with.
-Only works when installed from Github, not from PowerShell Gallery.
+Optionally configure the the CSP URL to use manually.
+The CSP URL defaults to https://csp.infoblox.com if not defined.
+You only need to use -CSPUrl OR -CSPRegion.

 ```yaml
 Type: String